 Youth Foster Support Program

 Memorial University’s Youth Foster Support Program is a new bursary for students who have been in foster care in Newfoundland and Labrador for a minimum of 12 months.
 The bursaries will cover full time undergraduate tuition and required fees.
-For the 2020-2021 academic year, the amount covered is $3,760; each academic year this amount will be adjusted as fees change.
+This bursary is valued at the cost of tuition and required fees for fulltime undergraduate students – based on NL tuition rates for the 2021-2022 academic year.
+Each academic year this amount will be adjusted as fees change.
 The bursary will cover the four years (or eight semesters) of undergraduate study, including Marine Institute diploma programs where tuition/fees and program duration may be less than noted above.

 - While the program is available to students starting in the first semester of each academic year, Memorial will accept up to 10 students in spring semester 2021.
 The remaining 10 (or higher) will be awarded for the September 2021 intake.

 - To be considered for this bursary, students must complete the application and include a letter of support from the department responsible for the foster care program or from a recognized community organization that can verify that the individual spent time in care.

 To be eligible for this bursary, an applicant must: